3 Weeks in Turkey Itinerary

 SUMMARY OF 3 WEEKS IN TURKEY ITINERARY

-Turkey is a must-visit country as it has gorgeous beaches with calm turquoise waters and historical ruins.
+Turkey is a must-visit country with gorgeous beaches, calm turquoise waters, and historical ruins.
 Aside from that, the natural scenery is also divine, with plateaus comparable to the Swiss Alps and mountainous backdrops with plenty of hiking opportunities.

 I hope that you found this 3 weeks in Turkey itinerary helpful in writing your own travel plan.
 You of course don’t have to follow this religiously, but perhaps it will help you visualise what your vacation in Turkey will look like.